Modern Jazz Trumpets: January 17, 1951 ("Morpheus," "Whispering" & "Down")

 Two takes of the tune "Blue Room" were also recorded at this session.

 This was Miles Davis' first recording session for Prestige Records, for whom he would record many albums over the next five years, as well as his first credited appearance as leader on an LP album.
 Davis had previously recorded one session under his own name, with Charlie Parker's band, for Savoy Records in 1947 (available on First Miles), and three sessions with his nonet for Capitol Records over 1949-1950 (Birth of the Cool).
 It was also his first session with the young Sonny Rollins.
 After the session was completed, they would record one more track entitled "I Know" under Rollins' name, with Davis on piano.
 The Rollins track is available on the album Sonny Rollins with the Modern Jazz Quartet (PRLP 7029).
 Earlier in the same day, before his session at Prestige, Davis had also recorded a session as a sideman with Charlie Parker, for Verve Records, found on the Parker album Swedish Schnapps.

-The Miles Davis tracks, including "Blue Room", were also released on two 78rpm singles.
+The Miles Davis tracks, including "Blue Room", were also released on two 78 rpm singles.
 "Blue Room" would later be part of Davis' second 10"LP Blue Period (PRLP 140), and all four tracks would be re-released on the 12"LP Miles Davis and Horns (PRLP 7025), after the 10" format was discontinued.